Problems

 Regression is surprisingly common and almost always resolves within a few weeks.
+It's not a sign your child is broken or that you've failed.

 Clinical research draws a clear line: true regression requires at least six months of established dryness before accidents return.

-True Regression
+βœ“ True Regression

 Your child was consistently dry for 6+ months, then suddenly started having accidents again.
-They clearly mastered toileting skills before—staying dry, recognizing body signals, using the potty independently.

 This represents secondary enuresis and typically has an identifiable trigger.

-NOT Regression
+βœ— NOT Regression

 Accidents during training or within the first six months are normal variability, not regression.
-Pediatric urologist Dr. Steve Hodges calls these "piddles and puddles" that are part of the learning process.

-If this sounds like your situation, see our guide on handling accidents.
+See our guide on handling accidents.

 25% of childhood toileting problems represent true regression

-15%/year spontaneous resolution rate—children outgrow this
+15%/yr spontaneous resolution rate β€” children outgrow this

 Common Triggers of Regression